-One of the most common reasons why photographers and planners don’t submit their real weddings and styled shoots for publications is simply that it takes too much time.
+One of the most common reasons why wedding photographers and planners don’t submit their real weddings and editorials for publication is simply that it takes too much time.
 I hear you!
-But the benefits are so worth the investment of your time.
+But the benefits are SO worth the investment of your time.
 What are the benefits?
 Industry clout, increased exposure to target clients, easy social media content, SEO… should I go on?
 So we know the importance, now it’s time to figure out how to be as strategic as possible.
 Here are my top time saving tips for the wedding submission process.

 Pin For Later!

 Time Saving Tips for The Wedding Submission Process